Entodi/MeshNet/readme.md

 # End-to-end learning for brain tissue segmentation

 This repository contains Torch implementation of MeshNet architecture.
 MeshNet is volumetric convolutional neural network based on dilated kernels [1] for image segmentation.
 Model has been trained for brain tissue segmentation from imperfect labeling obtained using FreeSurfer automatic approach.
-The repository also contains weights of trained model with volumetric dropout.
+The repository also contains weights of trained model with volumetric dropout for gray and white matter.

 #  Brain Atlas segmentation with [**brainchop.org**](http://brainchop.org)
 To get brain atlas segmentation (https://arxiv.org/abs/1711.00457 extension of this work) you don't need to run any code.
 Just sign up at [**brainchop.org**](http://brainchop.org), upload your 3T MRI T1 image and get brain atlas in 1-2 minutes.